barionleg/cesium.wiki.gs/Contributor's-Guide.md

 Then browse to [http://localhost:8080/](http://localhost:8080/).

 Details
 * Cesium uses [Ant](http://ant.apache.org/) for builds.
-Ant is included in the Cesium repo, but it requires that the [Java](http://www.java.com/en/download/index.jsp) JDK be installed.
+Ant is included in the Cesium repo, but it requires that [Java](http://www.java.com/en/download/index.jsp) be installed.
 * [NodeJS](http://nodejs.org/) is also used by some targets.
 The repository includes binaries, but on 64-bit Linux, you'll either need to have 32-bit libraries installed (in Ubuntu, run `sudo apt-get install ia32-libs`), or you can install NodeJS yourself and use a binary from your PATH by specifying `-DnodePath=node` when running Ant.

 For a default developer build, run Ant from the root Cesium directory: